ericandrewlewis/web-dev-resources/wordpress.md

 ## Plugins

+[Debug Bar](https://wordpress.org/plugins/debug-bar/) Add a debug menu to the admin bar that shows query, cache and other helpful debugging info.

+[Debug Bar Console](https://wordpress.org/plugins/debug-bar-console/) Adds a PHP/MySQL console to the debug bar.

 [Memcached Object Cache](https://wordpress.org/plugins/memcached/) Use Memcached as an object cache.
 Requires Memcached, see <sup>1</sup>.

 [Batcache](https://github.com/Automattic/batcache) A full-page cache using [Memcached](http://memcached.org/).
 Requires Memcached, see <sup>1</sup>.

+[WPDB Migrate Pro](https://deliciousbrains.com/wp-migrate-db-pro/) Sync DB content between WordPress installs.
+Requires a paid license.

 [Require Login](https://github.com/manovotny/wordpress-require-login) Limit front-end access to logged in users.

 [Rewrite Rules Inspector](https://wordpress.org/plugins/rewrite-rules-inspector/)

+[Gravity Forms](http://www.gravityforms.com/) offers UI for administrators to create forms with ease and output them on the front-end.
+Requires a paid license.
+Not easily extensible in some regards, and development takes place in a closed community.

 ## Blogs